 Family portraits from afar to raise money for those in need.

-There has been a lot of uncertainty with all the drastic changes we’ve been experiencing as a community and nation these past few weeks.
+Lately, there has been a lot of uncertainty.
+The pandemic has caused drastic changes across our community and the nation these past few weeks.

-Everyone is feeling the impact in one way or another due to the current health and economic crisis.
+Everyone is feeling the impact in one way or another due to the current health and economic crisis of Covid-19.

-While we may be socially distancing from our neighbors, we also get to experience the precious moments of togetherness with our families, loved ones, and pets during this time of unpredictability.
+While we may be socially distancing from our neighbors, we also get to experience these precious moments of togetherness with our families, loved ones, and pets.
+During this time of unpredictability, we can turn it into a celebration.

 That is something to celebrate.